MicrosoftDocs/win32/desktop-src/NetMon2/imonitoreventer-geteventdata.md

 ---
-Description: The GetEventData method allocates space for the NMEVENTDATA and NMCOLUMNINFO structures. ms.assetid: b24a2a30-4543-4311-87ec-66872463aed7
+description: The GetEventData method allocates space for the NMEVENTDATA and NMCOLUMNINFO structures. ms.assetid: b24a2a30-4543-4311-87ec-66872463aed7
 title: IMonitorEventer::GetEventData method (Netmon.h)
 ms.topic: reference